speedyprem/mywp/README.md

-# Develop plugin or theme with Docker Compose
+# Develop plugin/theme with Docker

 It provides WordPress, MariaDB, PHPMyAdmin suite for WordPress development.